Photograph - Senior Staff, Kew Hospital for the Insane, c.1924

 From the Collection of Kew Historical Society Inc Level 1, Kew Court House 188 High Street Kew Victoria

-- One of a pair of panoramic photographs donated by Fran Van Brummelen in 1994, and dating from 1923-4.
+- One of a pair of panoramic photographs donated by Fran Van Brummelen in 1994, and dating from c.1924.
 The photo is mounted on brown card and shows senior staff of the Kew Hospital for the Insane, posed in front of the main administration building.
-The staff identified in this photograph include, in the front row, Dr. Reg Ellery fourth from left, Dr. Joseph Hollow, centre, and Matron Molloy, third from right.

 - Photograph 114 x 505 mm; on card 175 x 617 mm

 - kew mental hospital, kew lunatic asylum, kew hospital for the insane, willsmere